Laura Linney: 2000s

 In 2004, she reunited with her Love Actually co-star Liam Neeson in Kinsey, as the title character's wife.
 She was nominated for the Academy Award for Best Supporting Actress, Screen Actors Guild Award, and Golden Globe Award.
 That same year Linney had a recurring role in the comedy series Frasier as Charlotte, the final love interest of Frasier Crane (Kelsey Grammer) during the 1993–2004 series.
 She won her second Primetime Emmy Award for Guest Actress in a Comedy Series.
 Also in 2004, she starred in the Broadway production of Sight Unseen at the Biltmore Theatre which ran from May 2004 through July 2004.
 She earned her second Tony Award nomination for her performance.

 In 2005, Linney starred in Noah Baumbach's comedy-drama The Squid and the Whale alongside Jeff Daniels and Jesse Eisenberg.
 It received rave reviews from critics earning a 92% on Rotten Tomatoes.
 She received a Golden Globe Award nomination for her performance.
 Linney appeared in the political satire Man of the Year (2006) alongside Robin Williams and the comedy-drama The Nanny Diaries opposite Scarlett Johansson and Chris Evans, based on the book by Emma McLaughlin and Nicola Kraus.

+In 2006, Linney played as Maria Jacobsen for the 2006 television documentary film The Armenian Genocide, broadcast by PBS to spread awareness of the killing of one million Armenians during World War I.

 Also in 2006 Linney played the role of Claire in the Australian movie Jindabyne, alongside Gabriel Byrne.
-It was shot on location in the town of the same name in south west NSW.
+It was shot on location in the town of the same name in southwest New South Wales.